An Excerpt from active measures: part ii

 “In a week or two.”
 Taghavi gestured to Mozaffari.
 “Baradar Shahroud will stay behind.
 He’ll coordinate with the Feylis and the Turkmen—and I want a tight leash on the Khazalis.”

 “Laith is mad,” Hatem said soberly.
 “Qais protects him, but he’s unleashed true evil from Rusafa.
-Abu Iblis…” He spoke that name with venom.
-“The stories we hear from Hawija.
-No Muslim deserves that.
+Abu Iblis...”
+He spoke the name with venom.
+“We hear stories from Hawija.
+No Muslim deserves such horrors.
 Not even a Sunni.
 Not even a Sunni who sheltered Daesh.”

 “I know,” Taghavi conceded.
 “When I return, I intend to settle everything.”